 Everyone says it - "test early in the development cycle" - but very few do it.
 It is too late to do much when you have a container load of product.
 Test at the prototype stage.

-Books have been written on the subject of circuit board design for EMC but I have a few hints that might make it easier to achieve good result- if you have high speed clocks ( > 20MHz.) use a 4 layer board, pay particular attention to decoupling capacitors on integrated circuits, be careful with switching regulator layout and where a wire has to enter or leave a board put a resistor or chip ferrite on the board close to the wire.
+Books have been written on the subject of circuit board design for EMC but I have a few hints that might make it easier to achieve good results- if you have high speed clocks ( > 20MHz.) use a 4 layer board, pay particular attention to decoupling capacitors on integrated circuits, be careful with switching regulator layout and where a wire has to enter or leave a board put a resistor or chip ferrite on the board close to the wire.

 Wires including Ribbon Cables